sower-proxy/sower/ARCHITECTURE.md

 4. Resolve the effective upstream DNS server, falling back to the configured fallback DNS when needed.
 5. Build the upstream dialer for the configured remote transport, using standard TLS by default and optional uTLS fingerprints for `sower` and `trojan`.
 6. Build the router with suffix-tree rules and optional country CIDRs.
+   Remote rule files are fetched through the configured upstream proxy dialer, never by direct outbound HTTP, so rule bootstrap uses the same stable egress path as proxied traffic.
+   Remote domain rule files are filtered through per-router `file_skip_rules` before their prefixed entries are appended.
-7. Start enabled local listeners for `udp/53`, `tcp/80`, `tcp/443`, and `tcp/1080`.
+7. Start enabled local listeners for `udp/53`, `tcp/80`, `tcp/443`, and `tcp/1080` only after rule loading completes.
 8. For DNS requests, return local proxy IPs for proxy-routed domains and query upstream DNS for direct domains.
 9. For HTTP traffic, parse the target host from the request line.
-For HTTPS transparent traffic, peek the TLS ClientHello to extract SNI without terminating TLS locally.
+For HTTPS transparent traffic, peek the TLS ClientHello to extract SNI.
 For SOCKS5 traffic, read the SOCKS5 target address.
 Apply routing rules and either dial directly or wrap traffic in the configured upstream transport.
+   HTTPS transparent proxying reads only the TLS ClientHello, then replays the untouched bytes to the selected upstream; it must not complete or terminate TLS locally.
 10. On shutdown signal, stop listeners and DNS servers through `context` propagation.

 ## sowerd Data Flow